Chart Tests

 as a container image, which is a very lightweight image that gives us access to a few useful commands, usually used for debugging/fixing stuff.
 In this case, we use the wget command provided by busybox

-, and we pass some command-line arguments to wget, in the args: section. wget is a simple download utility and we instruct it in the arguments to connect to the Nginx web server that our chart installs.
+wget is a simple download utility, and we instruct it in the arguments to connect to the Nginx web server that our chart installs.
 We make sure we use the same name we used in our deployment.yaml file, {{ .Release.Name }}-nginx

-and tell wget to connect to port :80
+and tell wget to connect to port: 80

 that Nginx listens to (for incoming connections) by default.